CoffeeNova/Epam.CDP.D2-D3/README.md

 -filetype: type of output file, only .pdf supported for this moment;

 -attempt: attempt count to read image files before throw exception.

+06. Advanced Xml

+I've decided to realize this module as class library with single class for each task.